caffonso/UNODC/README.md

 6. **File Formats**
    RGB images can be saved in various formats, including **JPEG**, **PNG**, **BMP**, and **TIFF**.
 Each format differs in compression level, quality retention, and features like transparency support.

+### **Results Analysis**

+This section presents the key findings, evaluates the performance of the implemented deep learning model, and explores the practical implications of the results obtained.

+#### **1. Deep Learning Model Efficiency**

+* **Accuracy and Precision:**
+  The model achieved a **high overall accuracy**, representing the proportion of correct classifications across all wood species.
+Additionally, **species-specific precision** was evaluated, reflecting the model's ability to **correctly classify individual species**, including those that are visually or chemically similar.

+* **Sensitivity and Specificity:**
+  The model demonstrated high levels of **sensitivity** (true positive rate) and **specificity** (true negative rate), which are both critical for distinguishing **protected species** from those that are legally traded.

+  In the context of classification models, **specificity** refers to the model’s ability to correctly identify **true negatives**, i.e., instances that **do not belong to the target class**.
+This is essential in real-world applications where the cost of false positives can be significant.

+  * **True Negatives (TN):** Cases where the model correctly predicts the absence of the condition (e.g., correctly identifying a non-protected species).
+  * **False Positives (FP):** Cases where the model incorrectly predicts the presence of the condition (e.g., misclassifying a commercial species as protected).

+  High specificity is especially important in sensitive domains.
+For instance:

+  * In **medical diagnostics**, low specificity can lead to unnecessary stress and treatments.
+  * In **security systems**, low specificity (i.e., too many false alarms) can undermine trust in the system’s reliability.

+#### **2. Confusion Matrix Analysis**

+* A **confusion matrix** was employed to visualize the model’s performance across different classes.
+It provided detailed insights into the **error distribution** for each species, highlighting which species were most frequently confused with others.

+* This analysis was instrumental in identifying potential areas for **model improvement**, such as:

+  * **Parameter optimization** during training;
+  * **Refinement of data collection methods** (e.g., increasing sample diversity or improving spectral resolution).